maci2233/Artificial_Intelligence/machine_learning/Classification/Fifa_positions/README.md

 The rest of the columns given in the data.csv are useless for us since they don't influence the output at all, therefore we are going to drop those columns.<br>
 There's one more thing to do, the position column has the exact player's position, but for simplicity, we will only determine if the player is an attacker, a midfielder, a defender, or a goalkeeper.
-For example, the positions LS, RS, ST, LW, RW, RF, LF and CF will be combined in one single class that represents that attackers, and this process is repeated for the positions that represent midfielder, defender and goalkeeper.<br>
+For example, the positions LS, RS, ST, LW, RW, RF, LF and CF will be combined in one single class that represents attackers, and this process is repeated for the positions that represent midfielder, defender and goalkeeper.<br>
 At the end we will have the following classes represented with numerical values:
 * Attacker - 0